 To delete a keychain access group, select it in the Keychain Groups area and click the Delete button (–).

-Configuring Associated Domains (iOS Only)
+Configuring Associated Domains (iOS, WatchKit Extension)

 Enable associated domains if you want your app to be associated with a domain to access specific services—such as Safari saved passwords and activity continuation.